Teascade/reid-llvm/README.md

 Specifications and a bunch of [documentation for the language can be found here](./documentation/).

+An example of a real whole program (a CPU pathtracer) can be found [in examples/cpu_raytracer.reid](./examples/cpu_raytracer.reid), go have a look!

 Reid is currently able to (non-exhaustively):
 - Do basic algebra binary and unary-operations (e.g. Add, Sub, Div, Mult, And, Not)